 IMPORTANT SAFETY INFORMATION

-The performance of limb deformity surgery depends on age, weight, activity level and other factors.
-There are potential risks and recovery takes time.
+As with any medical treatment, individual results may vary.
+The performance of knee replacements depends on your age, weight, activity level, and other factors.
+There are potential risks, and recovery takes time.
 People with conditions limiting rehabilitation should not have this surgery.
-Only an orthopaedic surgeon can tell if limb deformity surgery is right for you.
+Only an orthopaedic surgeon can determine if knee replacement is right for you.